 7. Analyzing Your Restaurant Food Cost

 Before you start planning and putting things into action, you need to do a market analysis.
 Review similar type of your restaurants and outlets, analyze trends over the last three months and create a plan of action accordingly.
-You need to assess probable traffic of customers at your restaurant, order and sales to take an estimation of how much of raw supplies required.
-With a prior plan in place, you can manage and gain control of food costs efficiently.
+You need to assess probable traffic of customers at your restaurant, order, and sales to take an estimation of how much of raw supplies required.
+With a prior plan in place, you can manage and gain control of the Food Cost efficiently.
 Forecasting based on previous trends of food consumption helps you in minimal stocking and provide only the best and freshest produce to your customers.

-Do you find these seven tips for managing restaurant food costs effective?
-Talk to us and let us know how we can help in reducing food costs and increase the profit margin for your restaurant.
-Share your opinions in the comments below.
+Do you find these seven tips for managing restaurant Food Costs effective?
+Talk to us and let us know how we can help in reducing the Food Cost and increase the profit margin for your restaurant.